-There are also seven designated hikes of various lengths:
+The seven designated hikes have various lengths:

-You can day-hike in the backcountry or do an overnight backpacking trip, which is the only way to spend a night in the park.
+You can choose to day-hike in the backcountry or do an overnight backpacking trip, which is the only way to spend a night in the park.
 While many parks have a designated trail system in the backcountry, Petrified Forest National Park only has “suggested” routes.
 These routes take you off the main trails to some of less-visited but truly amazing features within the park.

 Suggested routes off the main trails:

 For backpacking, you’ll need to obtain a permit from either the Rainbow Forest Museum (south end) or the Painted Desert Visitor Center (north end).
 The permit is free, but you have to read and sign off on the backcountry guidelines.
 For example, you must camp at least one mile from the trailhead.
 You’ll receive an assignment to one of the five backcountry zones and given a basic map.
 Beyond that, you’re free to roam!